jacobhilton/backgammon/README.md

 plt.show()
 ](handcrafted_experiment.png)

-As expected, training using the handcrafted AI very quickly produces something with reasonable performance, but this performance plateaus at 50%, i.e. it cannot outperform the handcrafted AI itself.
+As expected, training using the handcrafted AI very quickly produces something with reasonable performance, but this performance plateaus at 50%, since naturally it cannot outperform the handcrafted AI itself.
 The hybrid method clearly improves upon this, while training using self-play starts out much more slowly.
 However, the self-play method catches up with the hybrid method in under 1,500 training games.
 Interestingly, in this particular run, after the full 2,000 games, the AI produced using self-play was slightly better than the AI produced using the hybrid method, winning 52,024 games in a 100,000-game head-to-head.
 While this difference could be put down to noise in the training process, it certainly appears that any early advantage gained by using the hybrid method has all but disappeared after 2,000 training games.
-Our best explanation for this is that, while the handcrafted AI is able to make reasonable moves, its equity estimates are very poor, so the hybrid method has a lot of "unlearning" to do after it switches to self-play.
+Our explanation for this is that, while the handcrafted AI is able to make reasonable moves, its equity estimates are very poor, so the hybrid method has a lot of "unlearning" to do after it switches to self-play.

-However, the graph does not show the length of the early training games and the time saved as a result.
+Despite those remarks, the graph does not show the length of the early training games and the time saved as a result.
 Therefore the best approach may be to use the handcrafted AI for a very small number of initial training games (a single game, say), to put the AI on the right track, before switching to self-play.
-Since the benefit appears to be modest, in the remaining experiments we choose to forgo the use of handcrafted AI entirely for the sake of simplicity.
+Since the benefit appears to be modest, in our remaining experiments we choose to forgo the use of handcrafted AI entirely for the sake of simplicity.

 Finally, we note that our AI performs well after relatively few training games.
 Tesauro [notes][2] that TD-Gammon achieves an intermediate level of play after 200,000 training games.
-While we have unfortunately not yet implemented a way to test our AI against a shared benchmark, our self-play method stops improving after a few thousand games.
-However, this difference is somewhat of an illusion, as our algorithm considers around a few hundred times as many positions in its 1-ply look-ahead as TD-Gammon does, making the performance more comparable.
+While we have unfortunately not yet implemented a way to test our AI against a shared benchmark, our self-play method peforms well and stops improving after a only few thousand games.
+However, this difference is somewhat of an illusion, since our algorithm considers around a few hundred times as many positions in its 1-ply look-ahead as TD-Gammon does, making the performance of the two algorithms more comparable.

 ### Coming soon...

-- An experiment between different neural network architectures using an expanded board representation: using 1 hidden layer of size 40, using 2 hidden layers of size 80, and using 5 hidden layers of size 400 (with relu activation in the final case).
+- An experiment between different neural network architectures using an expanded board representation: using 1 hidden layer of size 40, using 2 hidden layers of size 80, and using 5 hidden layers of size 400 and relu rather than sigmoid activation
 - An experiment between 1-ply look-ahead and some form of Monte Carlo tree search guided by the output of the neural network

 ## Reference

 [1] Richard S. Sutton and Andrew G. Barto. *Reinforcement Learning: An Introduction.*

 [2]: http://www.bkgm.com/articles/tesauro/tdl.html
 [3]: http://www.scholarpedia.org/article/User:Gerald_Tesauro/Proposed/Td-gammon
 [4]: https://www.cs.cornell.edu/boom/2001sp/Tsinteris/gammon.htm